m-ender/alice/README.md

 There are two independent tape heads (or memory pointers), one for Cardinal mode and one for Ordinal mode.
 When the current mode is clear from the context, the corresponding one will just be referred to as "the tape head".
 Initially, both tape heads point at the cell at index zero.

 Cardinal and Ordinal mode treat the data on the tape differently.
-Whereas Cardinal mode just considers each cell as a separate integer, Ordinal mode treats the longest sequence of characters from the tape head to the right as a string.
-Correspondingly, moving the Ordinal tape head moves it by entire strings.
-The details will be explained for the relevant commands below.
+Whereas Cardinal mode just considers each cell as a separate integer, Ordinal mode treats the tape as a tape of words.

+**Words** are defines as consecutive runs of cells that correspond to characters, terminated by a cell that *isn't* a character.
+Therefore negative values and values greater than **1114111** are considered word terminators.
+If there are two adjacent non-character cells, the latter represents an empty word.

 ### Additional state